 If you are cattle producer, you have no doubt considered covering your cattle yards at some point, particularly when the weather is wet and wintry – or when you are working long hours in the yards under the hot summer sun.

-A cattle yard cover can be a really good investment, because there are so many benefits – reducing mud in the yards, providing flexible working hours, improving staff retention and boosting animal performance, to name a few – and for this reason cattle yard covers, like sheep yard covers, are proving to be incredibly popular.
+A cattle yard cover can be a really good investment, because there are so many benefits – reducing mud in the yards, providing flexible working hours and improving staff retention to name a few – and for this reason cattle yard covers, like sheep yard covers, are proving to be incredibly popular.

 So, if you too are considering building a roof over your cattle yards to take advantage of these benefits, then you probably have a few questions.
 And one of the most frequent questions we are asked about cattle yard covers, is: How much does it cost to cover cattle yards?